top of page

 Grounded in neuroscience, trauma research, and real recovery stories, these are the stages most people follow as they move from fear to freedom.

-The 5 Stages of the Recovery Journey
+The 5 Stages of The Recovery Journey

 Stage 1: Understanding the Fear